Aldingham

-Aldingham is a village and civil parish in the South Lakeland district of Cumbria, England.
+Aldingham is a village and civil parish in the Westmorland and Furness Unitary Authority of Cumbria, England.
 Historically in Lancashire, it is situated on the east coast of the Furness peninsula, facing into Morecambe Bay, and is about 8 mi east of Barrow-in-Furness, and 6 mi south of Ulverston.
 The parish includes the nearby villages of Baycliff, Dendron, Leece, Gleaston, Newbiggin, Roosebeck, Scales and a number of smaller hamlets.
 According to the 2001 census the parish had a population of 1,187, reducing to 1,105 at the 2011 Census.

 History

 The village was mentioned in the Domesday Book as a separate manor belonging to a local man named Ernulf.
 The name is thought to be from the Old English meaning 'home of the family or followers of Alda'.
 Local folklore has it that the village was once much larger—almost a mile in length—but was washed away by the tide.

 From the early 12th century, Aldingham was the manorial seat of the Lords of Aldingham (later known as the manor of Muchland) and the sites of two early manor houses lie around a mile south of the present village.
 The first and most visible is Aldingham Motte, which was begun as a ringwork before 1102 by Roger the Poitevin and was later enlarged into a motte and bailey castle by the le Fleming family.
 It can still be clearly seen atop a sandy cliff overlooking Morecambe Bay.

 A little further north, and now surrounded by Moat Farm is a rectilinear moat, which probably marks the site of a 13th-century hall.
 The site would have been abandoned when the Lords of Aldingham moved further inland to Gleaston in the 14th century.